 }

-In this example, the chosen variation would be 1111aaddca3843029a7c5fafaed58ba4
+The selected variation would be 1111aaddca3843029a7c5fafaed58ba4

-When rendering data from a data model within a Builder components (for example, when setting up blog templates), it's vital to wrap the <BuilderComponent>
+When rendering data from a Data model within a Builder components (for example, when setting up blog templates), it's vital to wrap the <BuilderComponent>

 within a <BuilderContent>

-tag.
 If you don't, the <BuilderComponent>

-won't be aware of the A/B test cookie for the given data m and will only return the default data (from the data
+won't be aware of the A/B test cookie for the given data and will only return the default data (from the data

 object in the JSON).